 “But I’m cuter than you, everyone says so!”

 “Jelly Bean, the only thing you’re good for is being cute.
 Go away and be cute!”

 “Our photos are in the book too, Mewsette, stop acting like you’re such a star!”

 “Who asked the two of you?!
 Everyone go away!
 Just let me finish what I’m saying!”

 Well, so much for Mewsette and her book review, but she’s young, I think she can learn.
 I’ll finish this one for her since she’s otherwise occupied.
-We actually wrote about this book seven years ago when it was first published!
-And Mewsette and her brothers are still wrestling on my desk.
-But the reason it’s special is that they really are in the book!

 The book Mewsette refers to is Cat Confessions: A “Kitty Come Clean” Tell-all Book by Allia Zobel Nolan, a book that does just that—allows kitties the chance to come clean about all the naughty things they do behind their humans’ backs!

 “All we did was tell Mommy’s date how old she really is.
 We don’t know why he left,” say Sugar and Spice from Duluth, Minnesota each bearing totally innocent round-eyed expressions.